aizsak/Sudoku-Image-Reader/README.md

 2. Finds the largest contour in the image.
 We assume this is our sudoku puzzle grid.
 3. Geometrically transforms the image so that large contour is squared and centered.
 4. Splits the image into 9 by 9 cells.
 5. Look for contours in each cell.
-We don't include any contours so small they are likely noise.
-Also avoids contours close to outer portion of cell since those are likely parts of the sudoku grid.
+I don't include any contours so small they are likely noise.
+I also avoid contours close to outer portion of cell since those are likely parts of the sudoku grid.
 Now we have our digit images.
 6. Resize and center the digit images.
 7. Use a convolutional neural network to identify the digits.